silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 ##### Hybrid approaches

-Most of these approaches require that the app (at least Studio) never tries to write to any particular modulestore but lets the mixed modulestore layer figure out the routing.
+The cohabiting approaches require that the app (at least Studio) never tries to write to any particular modulestore but lets the mixed modulestore layer figure out the routing.
 That entails changing all modulestore() and get_modulestore() calls as well as writing router logic in mixed.

 Any implementation in which Studio must support both old and split mongo for write access is roughly equivalent in effort and additional effort over the existing planned work (which assumes we're converting all writes to Split).
 I'm fairly concerned about not only the amount of work for this simultaneous support but also the functional limitations as I was envisioning the app tier quickly becoming more version aware so that we can begin implementing conflict management (detection as well as resolution), reuse (e.g., spoc reuse of course, course reuse of modules), version comparison, history tracking (show the user who and when last changed each xblock), etc.